hwcloud-apac-pso/hwcloud-apac-automation/README.md

 ## **1.0 Problem Statement**

-Currently, the process of creating a Full-ECS image from Cloud Backup and Recovery (CBR) backup and creating Elastic Cloud Server (ECS) from the created images is done manually by the user using the Huawei Cloud console.
+At the beginning, customer planned to use the existing server in Huawei Cloud Singapore region to perform data restoration from Cloud Backup and Recovery (CBR) and use Server Migration Service (SMS) to migrate restored Elastic Cloud Server (ECS) to CAE Malaysia.
+Unfortunately, all the existing server has been destroyed by customer and the proposed plan is not going to work anymore.
+The only solution for CBR migration is to create a Full ECS private image from CBR backup and use created image to provision a new ECS, then only perform migration using SMS to CAE.

-Users have to repeat the step from creating an image from CBR backup to creating ECS with the image created many times because there is a very huge number of backups that need to be restored.
+However, the process of creating a Full-ECS image from CBR backup and creating ECS from the created images need to be done manually by customers using the Huawei Cloud console.
+Customers have to repeat the step from creating an image from CBR backup to creating ECS with the image created multiple times because there are 134 backups that need to be restored.
 This is very time-consuming and might have human errors.

 ## **1.1 Objective**